 - Take away from heat and put aside as you prepare the yolks.

-- Add egg-yolks and sweetener of your choice to a sizable bowl and, utilizing a whisk or an electrical mixer (simpler), beat them till fluffy, light and the majority of the sweetener has dissolved (if utilizing erythritol, some granules will remain, that’s fine).
+- Add egg yolks and the sweetener of your choice to a sizable bowl and, utilizing a whisk or an electric mixer (simpler), beat them till fluffy, and light.
+Most of the sweetener has dissolved (if erythritol is used, some granules will remain, and that’s fine).

-- Pour everything back to the saucepan, and cook on medium-low temperature for 10 minutes, or till your mixture reaches 160 F and coats the back of your wooden spoon.
+- Pour everything back into the saucepan, and cook at medium-low temperature for 10 minutes, until your mixture reaches 160 F and coats the back of your wooden spoon.

-- Take away from heat and sieve onto a medium-size bowl.
+- Take away from heat and sieve onto a medium-sized bowl.
 Stir in liquor of preference and vanilla to your liking.
 Cover and move to the fridge to cool.